The Art of Managing Professionals & Appointments

 - Be kind to staff – starting on the right foot with a smile can make a huge difference.

 An important lesson: Not every resource works for every family.
 Frequently, at support group meetings, I hear one parent praising a resource for everything they do, and minutes later, I hear the exact opposite reaction from another parent regarding their great dislike for the exact same resource.
 It is important to ask questions about a referral before you spend valuable time and money with a professional.
 I have found that obtaining recommendations from parents or at support group meetings is better than professional recommendations.
 For each professional you need, I suggest reviewing at least three professionals who provide a similar product or service.
 In addition, I would talk to as many parents as you can prior to choosing a professional.

 Some Suggestions For Good Questions For Parent Referrals

-- What are/were your goals for seeing the provider?
+- What are/were your goals for seeing the specialist?

-- How long have you worked with the provider?
+- How long have you worked with them?

 - Is there a cancellation fee for missed appointments?
-How far in advance must appointments be cancelled to avoid a fee?
+How long do I have to cancel an appointment without being charged?

 - Should you bring help (as in a babysitter) to the consultation portion of your appointment prior to the child examination?
 (This is highly recommended for long appointments.)